Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Why is this camera the best?

-It is a great camera for beginner photographers who want a small, powerful tool that can be taken anywhere.
+It is an excellent camera for beginner photographers who want a small, powerful tool that can be taken anywhere.

-It offers a 16-megapixel sensor, which means you’ll get high-quality photos even in low light.
+It offers a 16-megapixel sensor, so you’ll get high-quality photos even in low light.

 It also provides an in-body image stabilization system for less blur in your photos.